9th Kansas Cavalry Regiment: Kaw in the regiment

-Company L of the 9th Cavalry Regiment was made up of Kaw Native Americans who lived in Kansas.
+Company L of the 9th Cavalry Regiment was made up of Kaw (Kanza) Native Americans who lived in Kansas.
 Eighty-seven Kaw served in Company L during the war and 24 died in service.
 An additional, 57 Kaw served in the 9th Cavalry regiment as scouts and 21 died in service.
 A report said, "A finer body of men was never seen and the officers of this regiment say they are the best and most reliable scouts, and most splendid horsemen."

 Casualties

 The regiment lost a total of 195 men during service; 1 officer and 52 enlisted men killed or mortally wounded, 2 officers and 140 enlisted men died of disease.